vidalvasconcelos/vidalvasconcelos/posts/2025-10-23-A-BIT-MORE-CONTRAMAP.md

 Conclusion

-Contramap is that travel adapter you toss in your bag.
+Contramap is that power adapter in your bag.
 You pack it because you know the outlet will not bend to your charger.
 Treat features the same way.
 Look for spots where an adapter keeps logic reusable instead of hacking together another one-off, and suddenly those tiny rules start shaping your business logic.
 That is composable thinking, and once it lands, it is tough to ship software any other way.

 [^1]: https://blog.ploeh.dk/2021/09/02/contravariant-functors/